josephspurrier/golang-portable-windows/README.md

 Go Programming Language - Portable Environment for Windows

 This project allows you to set up a full Go environment in 30 seconds so you can start building Go applications.
 There is no installation necessary, just extract to your desktop or a portable drive.
-You can build Go using the included LiteIDE, the easy-to-use batch scripts, or from plain command prompt.
+You can build Go applications using the included portable LiteIDE, the easy-to-use batch scripts, or from plain command prompt.
+The Go binaries are included so you don't have to build the Go language itself.

 ## Download
 The latest 32-bit and 64-bit release is [v1.4.2-r.5](https://github.com/josephspurrier/golang-portable-windows/releases) (2015-07-26).
 Previous releases were split into separate 32-bit and 64-bit downloads.
 It's easier to maintain a single version which allows you to compile either 32-bit or 64-bit by updating the BUILDBIT.txt file.
 Simply change the text to either 32 or 64 (default) and both LiteIDE and the batch scripts will build for that architecture.